Only the Lonely: Development

 After several years without much success in the music business, and sharing a tiny apartment with his wife and new baby, Roy Orbison had taken to sitting in his car to write songs when, in 1958, his acquaintance Joe Melson tapped on the car window and suggested they collaborate.
-With Chet Atkins producing, they recorded several songs for RCA Nashville, only two of which were deemed worthy of release.
+With Chet Atkins producing, they recorded several songs for RCA Victor, only two of which were deemed worthy of release.
 Wesley Rose brought Orbison to the attention of producer Fred Foster at Monument Records.
 There, Orbison would become one of the first recording artists to popularize the "Nashville sound".

-In his first session for Monument in Nashville, Orbison recorded "Paper Boy" (a song that RCA had previously refused) while sound engineer Bill Porter experimented with close miking the doo-wop backing singers.
+In his first session for Monument in Nashville, Orbison recorded "Paper Boy" (a song that RCA Victor had previously refused) while sound engineer Bill Porter experimented with close miking the doo-wop backing singers.
 Orbison requested a string section to perform in the studio, to augment the Nashville sound.
 The resulting recording had a "polished, professional sound ... finally allow[ing] Orbison's stylistic inclinations free rein".
 With this combination, Orbison recorded three new songs, the most notable of which was "Uptown".
 Impressed with the results, Melson later recalled, "We stood in the studio, listening to the playbacks, and thought it was the most beautiful sound in the world."
 However, "Uptown" only reached number 72 on the Billboard Top 100, and Orbison set his sights on negotiating a contract with an upscale nightclub somewhere.

 In early 1960, Orbison and Joe Melson wrote one more song, "Only the Lonely", which they tried to sell to Elvis Presley and the Everly Brothers, who turned it down.
 (The song was subtitled "Know The Way I Feel" to avoid confusion with another song called "Only The Lonely", which Sammy Cahn and Jimmy Van Heusen had written for Frank Sinatra in 1958.)